 Nothing could be more common than salt, and nothing could be more diverse in its associations.
 It flows in our bodies, and it burns where the skin is torn; it brings life to food (or ruins it) and it leaves tracks on the floor in the winter.
 Its everyday form is a pure mineral, with a crystalline structure that responds in curious ways to the manipulations we put it through.
 The salt crystals in these photographs echo the forms of cosmological formations, and reveal intricate patterns that spiral smaller than the eye can see.
 Meanwhile, they stay grounded in the scale of the everyday.
 It's in the routine trappings of daily life, I believe, that we find the patterns that structure our sense of place in the world.
 We often look to photography to be dazzled by spectacles of distant places and boundary-pushing experiences.
 But it can also offer moments of curiosity and reflection that affirm the value of what is close at hand.

-Process and materials: The crystals are formed using a solution of table salt on various pans, utensils, and mixing glasses.
-The forms are affected by a variety of factors, including temperature, humidity, and the type of surface used.
+Process and materials: The crystals are formed using a solution of table salt on various surfaces including glass, ceramic, acrylic, and paper.
+The forms are affected by a variety of factors, including temperature, humidity, rate of evaporation, and disturbances during crystal formation.
 They are photographed and printed digitally.

 All photographs in the Salt series are available at custom dimensions as archival prints on Epson hot press bright paper, or laminated to Dibond or aluminum.
 Photographs in the Salt Folds and Salt Forms series are available only as shown.

 The Salt project was profiled by Pete Brook on Vantage: Finding the Cosmos in a Grain of ...Salt?